This is the featured image of the How to Create Drums Using Foley blog article.

 ~ Here's how our layer sounds now.

-The snare is sounding good but, texturally, it’s not consistent with our kick.
-Furthermore, the white noise introduced by the LoFi in the first layer of our Kick is missing from the snare.
-To fill this in, I’ve found a sample of a spray can I’m going to layer with it.
+The snare sounds good, but texturally, it's inconsistent with our kick.
+Furthermore, the white noise introduced by the LoFi in the first layer of our kick is missing from the snare.
+To fill this in, I've found a sample of a spray can I will layer with it.

 Foley - Sample 4 - Isolated